lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 p_load(ggraph, ggrepel, ggthemes, grid, igraph, jpeg, magrittr, reshape2, tidyr, tidytext, tidyverse, wordcloud)
 ```

-## Downloading album lyrics
+## Downloading song lyrics

 `geniusR` provides an easy way to access lyrics as text data using the website <a href="https://genius.com/">Genius</a>.
-To download the song lyrics for each track of a specified album you can use the `genius_album()` function, returning a tibble with `track number`, `title`, and `lyrics` in a tidy format.
+To download the song lyrics for each track of a specified album you can use the `genius_album()` function which returns a tibble with `track number`, `title`, and `lyrics` in a tidy format.

 I did this for both STARSET's debut album *Transmissions* and its successor, *Vessels*.

 ```r
 # Download Transmissions album lyrics